patriciogonzalezvivo/eyeo16/README.md

 ![](imgs/processing.png)

 Note:
-Back to me discovering this community, I was move of the use of CODE as an expressive language.
+**zoom this slide**
-I email all the artist involve in it...
+Because I was already working with all of these expressive languages, when I discovered the Processing community, I was moved by the use of CODE as an expressive language.

 --